 Or, see our Rates at a Glance for your project-type.

 To start calculating, select “Project Type,” then add shapes and areas (dimensions) that best represent your garden.
 There are geometric shapes at the bottom for help determining the measurements for common garden areas.
 You can add multiple shapes and dimensions in our soil calculator!
 Click “Calculate” to see how many bags of compost your project will most likely require.
-Note: 1 BigYellowBag = 1 cubic yard and 1 Small Bag = 1/2 cubic foot.
+Note: 1 BigYellowBag = 1 cubic yard and 1 Mini Cube = 1 cubic foot (7.48 gallons).

 How Much Soil3 Do I Need for Raised Flower Beds and Shrub Borders?